Purohit1999/inventory_management/README.md

 | **Responsiveness**        | Good       | Good       | Good        | Good     |

 ---
-Here is the updated **Testing** section of your **README.md**, now including subheadings for **Testing User Stories, Manual Testing, Bugs & Error Checking, Solved Bugs, Known Bugs, and Python Validation**.

----
 ### **📌 Testing User Stories**
 Each user story has been tested to confirm the system meets its intended purpose.